GhostlyDark/sdl-jstest/README.md

--v,  --version                 Print version number -l,  --list                    Search for available joysticks and list their properties -ls, --listsimple              Search for available joysticks and list their index and name -t,  --test JOYNUM             Display a graphical representation of the current joystick state -g,  --gamecontroller JOYNUM   Test game controller -e,  --event JOYNUM            Display the events that are received from the joystick -es, --eventsimple JOYNUM      Display an event from the joystick and quit
+-v,  --version                 Print version number -l,  --list                    Search for available joysticks and list their properties -ls, --listsimple              Search for available joysticks and list their index and name -g,  --gamecontroller JOYNUM   Test game controller -e,  --event JOYNUM            Display the events that are received from the joystick -es, --eventsimple JOYNUM      Display an event from the joystick and quit